Practitioner Platform

 Preliminary Identification and the Protection of Trafficking Victims in Costa Rica: A Handbook for Practitioners

-This handbook is for community-based practitioners working in public institutions or non-governmental organizations who, through their day-to-day work, may come into contact with possible trafficking victims, including children and adolescents.
+This handbook is for practitioners working in public institutions or non-governmental organizations who, through their day-to-day work, may come into contact with possible trafficking victims, including children and adolescents.
 The handbook was developed in the framework of IACT’s activities with government institutions through Multidisciplinary Teams (MDTs) such as Local Subsystems of Protection (SSLPs) to increase and improve the preliminary identification of possible trafficking victims and their referral for formal identification, protection and assistance, and reintegration services.
-It provides information to support and enhance a comprehensive victim protection response at the community level in line with Law 9095.
+It provides information to support and enhance a comprehensive victim protection response in line with Law 9095.

 Indicators of Trafficking in Persons